bytedance/sonic/CONTRIBUTING.md

 We are using [Github Issues](https://github.com/bytedance/sonic/issues) for our public bugs.
 We keep a close eye on this and try to make it clear when we have an internal fix in progress.
 Before filing a new task, try to make sure your problem doesn’t already exist.

 ### 2. Reporting New Issues
 Providing a reduced test code is a recommended way for reporting issues.
-Then can placed in:
+Then can be placed in:
 - Just in issues
 - [Golang Playground](https://play.golang.org/)